teiid/teiid-openshift-examples/rdbms-example/README.md

 ### Data Sources Configuration

 #### Local Mode
-Edit `/src/main/resources/application.properties` provide `spring.datasource.xxxx.jdbc-url` kind of properties for each of your data source.
+Edit `/src/main/resources/application.properties` to provide `spring.datasource.xxxx.jdbc-url` properties for each of your data sources.
 Note that the properties you will be providing here will be replaced with ENVIRONMENT variables in OpenShift, so you can use these properties for connecting to your local test database for testing before deploying into the OpenShift.
 These properties are optional.

 #### OpenShift Mode
-* Edit `/src/main/fabric8/deploymentconfig.yml` file.
+* See the `/src/main/fabric8/deploymentconfig.yml` file.
 This contains a complete Deployment Configuration that is used by `fabric8-maven-plugin` to deploy the Teiid VDB docker image into OpenShift.
 This file stays mostly same for all projects, except for supplying the properties that you want to override that are defined in the `application.properties`.

 * The properties you define in either `application.properties` or in `deploymentconfig.yml` for data sources are **very specific** to a given data source type.
 The properties mentioned in this example are only for a relational database store.
 Please consult data source specific documentation for details for other types data sources.

-* Note that an environment properties like `SPRING_DATASOURCE_SAMPLEDB_USERNAME` directly replaces a Spring Boot property `spring.datasource.sampledb.username` in `application.properties` file.
+* Note that an environment properties like `SPRING_DATASOURCE_SAMPLEDB_USERNAME` directly replaces a Spring Boot property `spring.datasource.sampledb.username` in the `application.properties` file.
 Since the ENVIRONMENT properties do not allow `.` in their names, all the `.` are converted to underscore `_` which application understands to convert into correct configuration.

-* Edit `/src/main/fabric8/deploymentconfig.yml` file to provide ALL ENVIRONMENT properties to configure your data source(s).
+* You may edit the `/src/main/fabric8/deploymentconfig.yml` file to provide ALL ENVIRONMENT properties to configure your data source(s).
 Note this example reads these properties from a `secret` called `postgresql` on OpenShift for database credentials.
 For example:

 ```
 - name: SPRING_DATASOURCE_SAMPLEDB_DATABASENAME